 Trawl vessels participating in the EM exempted fishing permit (EM TRW EFP stratum).

-In this report we attempt to evaluate the deployment of EM onto fixed gear vessels to the same degree as we evaluate the deployment of observers since catch accounting has used data collected through the EM HAL stratum since 2018 and the EM POT stratum since 2019.
-NMFS also sought vessels to participate in fixed gear EM research and development activities.
-Vessels that volunteered for the fixed gear EM program or EM research activities and were selected by the NMFS were not required to carry observers but were required to continue to log their fishing trips into the Observer Declare and Deploy System (ODDS).
+In this report we attempt to evaluate both the deployment of EM onto fixed gear vessels to the same degree as we evaluateand the deployment of observers since catch accounting has used data collected through the EM HAL stratum since 2018 and the EM POT stratum since 2019.
+The NMFS also sought vessels to participate in fixed gear EM research and development activities.
+Vessels that volunteered for the fixed gear EM program or EM research activities and were selected by the NMFS, were not required to carry observers but were required to continue to log their fishing trips into the Observer Declare and Deploy System (ODDS).

 The EM TRW EFP stratum is represented by vessels participating in an exempted fishing permit (EFP) to evaluate the efficacy of EM on catcher vessels targeting pollock, Gadus chalcogrammus (hereafter ‘pollock catcher vessels’) using pelagic trawl gear in the Bering Sea and Gulf of Alaska.
 The EFP allows pollock catcher vessels using pelagic trawl gear to use EM systems and video review to verify that maximum retention of catch has occurred, so that observers can perform sampling shoreside instead of at-sea.
 While we report some findings on these vessel activities here, we do not evaluate them fully since the EFP is not part of the regulated fishery monitoring program.

-The NMFS used only the trip-selection method (i.e., no vessel-selection) to assign observers and EM to vessels in the partial-coverage category for 2020..
-However, revisions to observer deployment were enacted in 2020 due to COVID-19.
+Due to COVID-19, tThe NMFS used only the trip-selection method (i.e., no vessel-selection) to assign observers and EM to vessels in the partial-coverage category for 2020, and implemented However, revisions to observer deployment were enacted in 2020 due to COVID-19.
 Starting in March, 2020, the COVID-19 pandemic created limitations on available air travel and “shelter in place” restrictions.
 Under an emergency rule, NMFS temporarily waived the requirement for vessels in the partial coverage category to carry a fishery observer, effective March 26 through April 19, 2020.
 On April 18, 2020, NMFS announced a limited extension of the temporary waiver of observer requirements, which narrowed the scope and reinitiated deployment of observers on trips departing from the port of Kodiak, Alaska (the majority of GOA trawl fisheries occurred out of Kodiak during this timeframe).
 Effective on July 1, 2020, NMFS programmed new selection rates into the ODDS in order to adjust to a June 28, 2020 decision that observer deployment in the partial coverage category would occur from 13 ports in addition to Kodiak.
 This expansion of deployment ports reduced the scope of waivers issued when compared to the time period that began on March 26.
 Under the expansion, observers were to be deployed on randomly selected trips from the following ports: (1) Akutan, (2) Dutch Harbor/Unalaska, (3) False Pass, (4) Homer, (5) Juneau, (6) Ketchikan, (7) King Cove, (8) Kodiak, (9) Nome, (10) Petersburg, (11) Sand Point, (12) Seward, (13) Sitka, and (14) Yakutat.
-These ports were identified because travel and lodging conditions allowed observers to meet and maintain applicable health mandates for deployment into the commercial fisheries and because of the volume of fishing trips that were expected to originate and end in these locations.
+These ports were identified because travel and lodging conditions allowed observers to meet and maintain applicable health mandates for deployment into the commercial fisheries, and because of the volume of fishing trips that were expected to originate and end in these locations.
 In total, these changes to the original deployment plan resulted in three time periods within which partial coverage observer deployment is evaluated: one in which deployment was largely unaffected (January 1 through March 25), one in which observer coverage waivers were issued broadly (March 26 through June 30), and one in which observer deployment resumed out of a limited number of ports (July 1 through December 31).